 - How to hide sheets in Excel with a password?

-- How to manage your Excel sheets with Layer?
+- How to hide Google Sheets data with Layer?

 One of the most common issues among Excel users is finding a reference to a sheet that doesn’t seem to exist.
 Although you may quickly assume that the reference or formula is wrong, the solution could be as simple as unhiding the tab or sheet that is hidden.